Thomasb81/Midi_SynthFpga/README.md

 Midi_SynthFpga
 ==============

-Sound synthetizer with an fpga
+Sound synthetizer with a fpga